 Apparently you can teach an old dog new tricks.
 How do I know this?
 Because I was the dog and I’m kinda happy about my new trick.
-Hot yoga.
+Hot Pilates.
 Now before you roll your eyes and tell me it’s like a petri dish for bacteria, you have to hear me out, there is some logic to this blog.
 I promise!

 Recently I have been subtly spruiking ETFs – exchange traded funds – and not because they make me sound smart but because they have been my little secret nugget for getting into the market.
 So many people have asked me, but what do you ACTUALLY do?
 Like, you’ve shown us the mechanics of it, but what do we do once we have an investment account set-up, downloaded the app and ready to transfer money to shares?
 Possibly the most common question I get asked!